alibaba/bifrostui/packages/bui-core/src/NavBar/index.en-US.md

 ### Fixed at the top

-Users can access it through`fixed` sexual transmission`true` the navigation bar is fixed at the top of the page and can also be set`placeholder` sexual transmission`true` generate a placeholder block at the original location.
+Users can fix the navigation bar at the top of the page by passing 'true' to the 'fixed' property, and can also set the 'placeholder' property to pass' true 'to generate a placeholder block in its original position.

 ```tsx
 /**